Layer

 BaseLayer.isCompatible

-Evaluate interpolation compatibility with other. ::.
+Evaluate interpolation compatibility with another layer.

 BaseLayer.interpolate